AAC Costume Contest 2018 Rules

 - In order to enter the AAC Costume Contest the group leader has to be registered for the convention.
 The group leader is also the contact person for the group.
 All notices will be sent to this person and all materials needed, such as audio tracks, and any questions or concerns, must be sent from this person.

 - No Convention Staff are allowed to enter the competitive portion of the costume contest.
 Even if the group leader is not staff.
 Staff are allowed to enter an exhibition skit.

 - If any law is broken you will be immediately disqualified, expelled from the convention, and the proper authorities will be notified.
 This is including, but not limited to; live weapons, nudity, and any illegal substance use.

-- To enter the Masquerade your character(s) must originate from a Japanese Anime, Manga, or Video Game.
+- To enter the Costume Contest your character(s) must originate from a Japanese Anime, Manga, or Video Game.
 We have a separate contest for other media that also presents with the Masquerade.
 If you have a character in your performance group that is not Japanese in origin (example: We would like a Lady Gaga cosplay to walk across the stage to help with the punch line of this joke.)
-Please contact the Masquerade Coordinators with more details or any questions.
+Please contact the Coordinators with more details or any questions.

 - No overly sexulized acts or inappropriate language will be allowed.
 This is a family friendly convention, please keep all Presentations to a PG-13 rating.
 Failure to do so will result in an immediate disqualification and you will be put in jeopardy of being allowed to enter again.